Skip to content

 Explanation

-A graph should feel like a live neighborhood map, not an abstract list of circles and lines.
-This bench keeps one labeled graph, one active frontier, and one adjacency readout together so local connections stay readable before the search language gets more formal.
+A graph should first feel like a map of direct connections, not a picture you have to understand all at once.
+This bench keeps one labeled graph, one active frontier, and one adjacency readout together so you can read the current neighborhood before the search language gets more formal.

-Adjacency is the first honest question: which nodes can the current node touch directly right now?
-Once that local neighborhood is visible, breadth-first and depth-first search become different ways of organizing the same next-step options.
+Adjacency is the first useful question: which nodes can the current node reach by one edge right now?
+Once that local neighborhood is clear, breadth-first and depth-first search become two ways of organizing the same next-step options.

 Key ideas

-02The frontier is just the set of adjacent next candidates that have already been claimed but not fully explored.
+02The frontier is the set of discovered next candidates that are waiting to be explored.

-03Changing the start node changes the first neighborhood even when the graph itself stays the same.
+03Changing the start node changes the first neighborhood and the first frontier, even when the graph itself stays the same.

 Frozen walkthrough